 |More intense high – For some this may be a benefit|

-My son’s 3rd-grade class learned about drugs last week.
-Unfortunately, their health books are outdated.
+When my son’s 3rd-grade class learned about drugs, they learned from a very outdated health book.
 As the teacher reviewed marijuana’s status as an illegal and dangerous drug, my son interjected, “Hey – my mom uses marijuana!
 Marijuana is ALSO a medicine.”

 I’m proud.
 He’s a quiet boy who shrinks into the background.
 It’s not easy for him to speak up.
 But he bravely helped fight a stigma by teaching his entire class.

 I contacted his teacher to tell her I was proud.
-And (ok – let’s be honest) to make sure she knew that I’m a patient, not just a pothead.
+And (ok – let’s be honest) to make sure she knew that I’m a legal patient.
 She sent me a lovely response promising to reiterate the medical applications during the next health lesson.

 Here's Everything They Didn't Tell You About Marijuana!